Houston Concrete Parking Lot Construction

 With a concrete parking lot, this is never the case.
 Since the material is not soluble, it is not going to begin deteriorating prematurely due to improper drainage or water exposure.

 Houston Paving and Sealcoating

 Because of this phenomenon, it’s actually beneficial to have your parking lot re-striped every 1-3 years.
-Additionally, it makes sense for commercial parking lots to add asphalt sealcoating to prevent wearing down your parking lot due to chemical spills, oxidation, and the weather.
+Additionally, it makes sense for commercial parking lots to add asphalt sealcoating to prevent your parking lot from wearing down due to chemical spills, oxidation, and the weather.

-Forget about dealing with the costly pothole repairs in the future.
-It can be avoided in most cases if you have your parking lot seal coated every 3 to 5 years.
+Forget about dealing with costly pothole repairs in the future.
+It can be avoided in most cases if you have your parking lot sealed every 3 to 5 years.
 This is something for all current and future parking lot owners to keep in the back of their minds.

 Sealcoating benefits include:

 - Prevents chemical damage, oil damage, and gasoline damage